Skip to content

 • EtherType — a 2-byte field identifying the payload: 0x0800 = IPv4, 0x8100 = 802.1Q VLAN, 0x8892 = PROFINET RT, 0x88E3 = MRP

 The minimum frame size is 64 bytes.
-Frames shorter than 64 bytes are runts and the switch discards them.
+Frames shorter than 64 bytes are runts, and the switch discards runts.
 The maximum frame size is 1518 bytes, or 1522 bytes with an 802.1Q VLAN tag.
-The FCS field is what makes error detection possible — but it only detects errors, it does not correct them.
+The FCS field makes detection of corrupt data possible.
+The FCS only detects corruption — the FCS does not correct corruption.

+The FCS is a CRC-32 (Cyclic Redundancy Check) computed over the entire frame from Destination MAC through the end of the payload.
 The FCS is not a simple checksum.
-It is a CRC-32 (Cyclic Redundancy Check) computed over the entire frame from Destination MAC through the end of the payload.

-The sender treats the frame bytes as a large binary number and divides it by a fixed 33-bit polynomial (0x104C11DB7).
+The sender treats the frame bytes as a large binary number and divides the number by a fixed 33-bit polynomial (0x104C11DB7).
 The 32-bit remainder is the CRC.
-The sender appends it as the FCS.
+The sender appends the CRC as the FCS.

 The receiver performs the same division over the received frame including the FCS.
-If the result equals a fixed constant (0xC704DD7B), the frame is intact.
-If not, the receiver discards the frame silently.
+When the result equals a fixed constant (0xC704DD7B), the frame is intact.
+When the result differs, the receiver discards the frame silently.

-This matters in OT networks because a switch that receives a frame with a bad FCS increments its CRC error counter and discards the frame.
-The PLC never knows the frame was lost.
-In a PROFINET RT network with a 4 ms cycle time, even one CRC error per second causes visible jitter.
-Check CRC error counters first when diagnosing intermittent communication problems.
+In OT networks, a switch that receives a frame with a bad FCS increments the CRC counter and discards the frame.
+The PLC never learns about the lost frame.
+In a PROFINET RT network with a 4 ms cycle time, even 1 CRC issue per second causes visible jitter.
+Check CRC counters first when diagnosing intermittent communication issues.

 The FCS covers the payload but not the MAC addresses.
-The MAC addresses themselves are the addressing mechanism — and they have a structure that carries more information than just “who sent this.”
+The MAC addresses serve as the addressing mechanism — and MAC addresses carry more information than a simple device identifier.

 A MAC address (Media Access Control address) is a 48-bit hardware identifier assigned to every network interface.
-It is written as six hexadecimal pairs: 00:A0:57:1B:2C:3D.
+The format uses 6 hexadecimal pairs: 00:A0:57:1B:2C:3D.

 BitsFieldExampleAssigned by